dvmatvienko/roofit_functional/README.md

 ![](./basics.png)

-This python interface requires multiline code to create variables, model parameters, PDF and make actions for these objects. roofit-functional allows to significantly shorten the code which makes similar actions but has flexible structure.
+This python interface requires multiline code to create variables, model parameters, PDF and make actions for these objects. roofit-functional allows to significantly shorten the code which makes similar actions.

 Let us rewrite the code shown above in the roofit-functional manner.